 Whether you have a finished basement or one that’s barely livable, your basement probably doesn’t have a whole lot of natural light.
 While there are other ways to brighten this space (proper lighting, for one), the paint color you choose for your basement will make or break the space.
 The right shade can enhance the basement, making it appear larger, and can also contribute to an overall happy, comfortable atmosphere your friends and family will love.
 But what hues are best for these often dark and dingy spaces?
 Today, we’re sharing some popular paint colors for basements that will help brighten up the space.

 With a fresh coat of paint and a few well-chosen pieces of decor, your basement will no longer be just a drab laundry room or overflow storage space.
-These are the popular paint colors for basements we love and we think you will too.
+These are the popular paint colors for basements we love, and we think you will too.

 Bright white is a fairly predictable choice, but that’s because it’s one of the most effective colors for a basement.
 White reflects light well, so it can maximize whatever illumination is in the room, natural or otherwise.
 Even if your walls are already white, consider applying a fresh coat with a slightly glossy finish to really make the room shine.